How is impulsivity controlled? A complete approach with exercises and practical tips

 Who has never made an impulse purchase or said something without thinking about the consequences?
-The truth is that impulsivity is a human behavior that we all experience at some point in our lives.
+The truth is that impulsivity is a human behaviorthat we all experience at some point in our lives.

-👉 But after all, what really is impulsivity and to what extent does it influence our lives?
+👉 But after all, what is impulsivity really and to what extent does it influence our lives?

 What is impulsivity?